lino-network/lino-docs/docs/faq/faq.md

 ## How to participate in Lino Blockchain governance system?

-Any LINO Stake holders can participate in the governance system.
+Any LINO Stake holders can participate in the governance system to vote on features of the network.

 ## What are LINO Stake?
 (How to stake in & stake out & claim rewards)